code-dot-org/dsco_/CONTRIBUTING.md

 ### SCSS

-- Follow the [Sass guidelines](https://sass-guidelin.es) as a styleguide.
+- Follow the [Sass guidelines](https://sass-guidelin.es) as a style guide.
 - Global SCSS files that will be imported elsewhere: `_kebab-case.scss`
 - SCSS module files: `kebab-case.module.scss`
 - It's important to include/exclude `.module` because Webpack will bundle the file differently and it affects the scope of the styles in that file.